mvolkmann/blog/src/swift-ui.md

 - `Spacer`

-  Each of these take an equal amount of the unused space inside the parent combiner view.
+  Each of these take an equal amount of the unused space inside the parent container view.
   It accepts an optional `minLength` attribute which defaults to zero.

   Using `Spacer` can be compared to web applications that use